Erfan-Khan-Dhrubo/project-5-Web-development/README.md

 - **History Tracking**

-  - Completed tasks are recorded in the history section.
+  - Completed tasks are recorded in the history section with the exact time of completion.
   - The "Clear History" button removes all entries from the history.

+- **Real-Time Clock**

+  - The website displays the current time, updating in real-time.

 - **Navigation**
   - Users can navigate to another page by clicking the "Discover Something New" button.